-During the year, the municipal entity changed its accounting estimates with respect to other movable assets.
-In order to conform with the benchmark treatment of GRAP17, the municipal entity re-assessed the residual values, estimated useful lives and depreciation method of all other movable assets, which led to a change in the depreciation for the current year and is expected to affect future periods as well.
+During the year, the municipal entity changed its accounting estimates with respect to property, plant and equipment.
+In order to conform with the benchmark treatment of GRAP17, the residual values, estimated useful lives and depreciation method were reviewed at 30 June 2021.
+Adjustments to the useful lives affect the amount of depreciation for the current year and is expected to affect future periods as well.

-The aggregate effect of the changes in accounting estimate on the financial statements for the year ended 30 June 2020 is as follows:
+The aggregate effect of the changes in accounting estimate on the financial statements for the year ended 30 June 2021 is as follows

-Depreciation expense before remaining useful lives review 24 967 958 Future reduction in depreciation due to review (2 619 465) Depreciation expense after remaining useful lives review 22 348 493
+Depreciation expense before remaining useful lives review Future decrease in depreciation due to review 25 859 791 (4 668 747) Depreciation expense after remaining useful lives review 21 191 044

-(Registration number 2003/011612/30) Financial Statements for the year ended 30 June 2020
+(Registration number 2003/011612/30) Financial Statements for the year ended 30 June 2021

-38. Prior period errors
+40. Prior period errors